 Let’s say you have a goal of mastering the siddhis yoga sutras and want to try them.
 If you say the words from the list below, nothing will happen, and there’s a good reason.
 Repeating these words on the conscious level of the mind is ineffectual.
 It’s like trying to pick up a pebble off of the bottom of a deep lake by placing your hand on the surface.
 It’s not going to work.

-If you don’t introduce them while in the 4th state of the transcend, nothing will happen.
-If you haven’t been practicing long enough to be grounded, nothing will happen.
-If you don’t introduce them in the right way, they won’t work either.
+Nothing will happen if you don’t introduce them while in the 4th state of the transcend.
+Nothing will happen if you haven’t been practicing long enough to be grounded.
+If you don’t introduce them correctly, they won’t work either.

 So, if you think you play around and see if you can get them to work, it will be a waste of your time.
 The sutras are provided here as a reference for those who have the requisite level of grounding and are ready to begin.

 Here’s something else you probably don’t want to hear, but these sutras are like skills.
-Everyone can play basketball to some extent, but not everyone can play like Micheal Jordan.
+To some extent, everyone can play basketball, but not everyone can play like Micheal Jordan.
 So, your practice may stall out at any level.
 You may find it takes months to get consistent results, with just the first set.
 Maybe that’s a far as you can go, and that’s alright.
 You aren’t the Michael Jordan of the Siddhis.
 You are still growing and developing.

 So, what are you supposed to experience with the Eight Siddhis?
 That is a question we won’t answer.
 We don’t want to raise your expectations which will taint your practice.
 If you use them, you should do so with a qualified teacher who knows what experiential phenomenon is within the optimal range.